 Farnsworth House visit

 From the many times I’ve visited Chicago, I’ve rarely left the downtown area and surrounding neighborhoods, like Wicker Park.
-This is namely because I’m usually there visiting family, and don’t tend to venture too far out.
+This is because we’re usually there visiting family, and don’t tend to venture too far out.

-However, on this occasion, we were lucky to get out of the city and do a day trip to Farnsworth House.
-It’s a masterpiece of modern architecture from German-American architect Mies van der Rohe.
+However, on this trip, we took the opportunity to make a day trip to Farnsworth House.
+It’s a masterpiece of modern architecture, designed by German-American architect Mies van der Rohe.

 How to reach Farnsworth House

-To reach Farnsworth House, you’ll definitely need a car.
-The house is quite a distance from downtown Chicago, in a rural area of Illinois called Plano.
-It took around 1.5 hours to get there from the city, and with minimal traffic.
+A car is a necessity to get to Farnsworth House.
+It’s quite a distance from downtown Chicago, in a rural area of Illinois called Plano.
+It took around 1.5 hours to get there from the city, and that was with minimal traffic.

 The history behind Farnsworth House